Riv3tz/subtlegram/README.md

 # subtlegram

 Instagram, but subtle.
-For right handed people
+For right handed people.

 ## tested

-Only on android
+Only on android.